Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Scintillator Inspection and Screening System Using Cameras

 As shown in Fig.~\ref{fig:cube_stand} (left), the cube is initially placed on the right side of the platform.
 Gravity causes the cube to lean against three walls, resulting in passive and precise positioning.
 After imaging at Point 1, the cube rolls leftward due to gravity while the platform moves toward Imaging Point 2, revealing the previously hidden three faces for capture, as illustrated in Fig.~\ref{fig:cube_stand} (right).

 The platform is 3D-printed using black PLA resin to enhance contrast with the white edges of the cubes.
 The inner walls are textured to reduce contact area and improve rollability.
 A fluoropolymer spray is also applied to reduce friction.
+The PLA material provides sufficient rigidity for stable cube positioning.
+Although repeated use could in principle cause gradual wear of the platform edges, no noticeable degradation affecting positioning accuracy was observed during the test runs.

 Below the drop-off point, a funnel guides the cube to a sorting valve.
 A micro servo motor (Tower Pro, SG90) changes the valve’s orientation based on image analysis results, directing the cube into the appropriate box.